Nrjnicks/snake3D/README.md

 In Procedural level, difficulty is increased as area within the polygon is decreased, and thus random spawning of obstacles are more clustered.

 ##Geometry
 One of the most used concept throughout project is of Vector Mathematics and Trigonometry.
-Dot products of vectors to find head on collision (see Appendix 1), cross product of vectors to find is the point inside a polygon (see Appendix 2) and most importantly, generating a regular polygon with only two parameters: number of sides and inscribed circle radius (see Appendix 3).
+Dot products of vectors to find head on collision (see Appendix 1), cross product of vectors to find that the point inside a polygon (see Appendix 2) and most importantly, generating a regular polygon with only two parameters: number of sides and inscribed circle radius (see Appendix 3).

 #Motion and Animation